Azure/alz-terraform-accelerator/docs/wiki/Frequently-Asked-Questions.md

 If you want to deploy to a separate environment, the simplest approach is to specify a separate folder for each deployment using the `-Output` parameter.
 For example:

-- Deployment 1: `New-ALZEnvironment -IaC "terraform" -Cicd "azuredevops" -Output "./deployment1"`
+- Deployment 1: `Deploy-Accelerator -i "terraform" -b "alz_azuredevops" -Output "./deployment1"`
-- Deployment 2: `New-ALZEnvironment -IaC "terraform" -Cicd "azuredevops" -Output "./deployment2"`
+- Deployment 2: `Deploy-Accelerator -i "terraform" -b "alz_azuredevops" -Output "./deployment2"`

 You can then deploy as many times as you like without interferring with a previous deployment.